Alamofire/AlamofireImage/README.md

 let avatarImage = imageFilter.filter(image)
 ```

+The current list of multi-pass image filters includes:

+- `ScaledToSizeWithRoundedCornersFilter` - Scales an image to a specified size, then rounds the corners to the specified radius.
+- `AspectScaledToFillSizeWithRoundedCornersFilter` - Scales an image from the center while maintaining the aspect ratio to fit within a specified size, then rounds the corners to the specified radius.
+- `ScaledToSizeCircleFilter` - Scales an image to a specified size, then rounds the corners into a circle.
+- `AspectScaledToFillSizeCircleFilter` - Scales an image from the center while maintaining the aspect ratio to fit within a specified size, then rounds the corners into a circle.

 ### Image Cache

 Image caching can become complicated when it comes to network images. `NSURLCache` is quite powerful and does a great job reasoning through the various cache policies and `Cache-Control` headers.
 However, it is not equiped to handle caching multiple modified versions of those images.

 For example, let's say you need to download an album of images.
 Your app needs to display both the thumbnail version as well as the full size version at various times.
 Due to performance issues, you want to scale down the thumbnails to a reasonable size before rendering them on-screen.
 You also need to apply a global CoreImage filter to the full size images when displayed.
 While `NSURLCache` can easily handle storing the original downloaded image, it cannot store these different variants.
 What you really need is another caching layer designed to handle these different variants.

-The `AutoPurgingImageCache` in AlamofireImage fills the roll of that additional caching layer.
-It is an in-memory image cache used to store images up to a given memory capacity.
-When the memory capacity is reached, the image cache is sorted by last access date, then the oldest image is continuously purged until the preferred memory usage after purge is met.
-Each time an image is accessed through the cache, the internal access date of the image is updated.

 ```swift
 let imageCache = AutoPurgingImageCache(